Vanuatu rain forests

 The Vanuatu rain forests are tropical and subtropical moist broadleaf forests ecoregion which includes the islands of Vanuatu, as well as the Santa Cruz Islands group of the neighboring Solomon Islands.
 It is part of the Australasian realm, which includes neighboring New Caledonia and the Solomon Islands, as well as Australia, New Guinea, and New Zealand.

 Geography

 The islands were created by the subduction of the northward-moving Australian Plate beneath the Pacific Plate.
 The surface geology of Vanuatu consists mostly of Pliocene-Pleistocene volcanic rocks and uplifted coral limestone.
 The Santa Cruz Islands have areas of both uplifted limestone and volcanic ash over limestone.
 The oldest rocks in Vanuatu are 38 million years old.
 The Santa Cruz islands are younger, with the oldest rocks less than 5 million years old.

 Most of the islands are low-lying.
 The largest island is Espiritu Santo (3,955.5 km2).
 The highest peak is Mount Tabwemasana on Espiritu Santo (1,879 m).

-Nendö is the largest of the Santa Cruz Islands.
+Nendö, also known as Santa Cruz, is the largest of the Santa Cruz Islands with an area of 519 km2.
+Vanikoro is 190 km2, and Utupua is 69 km2.
 The highest peak in the Santa Cruz islands (924 m) is on Vanikoro.
+Nendö reaches over 500 meters elevation, and Utupua 350 m.
+They are made mostly of basaltic volcanic rocks of Pliocene origin, less than 5 million years old.
+The southeastern lowlands of Nendö are composed of uplifted Pleistocene reef limestone.

+Smaller islands in the group include Tinakula (8 km2 and 800 meters elevation), a conical active stratovolcano 30 km north of Nendö, and the Reef Islands northeast of Nendö, composed of uplifted Pleistocene reef limestone and rising only 5 meters above sea level.
+The Duff Islands are a small chain with four main islands about 130 km northeast of Nendö, with a combined area of 14 km2 and which rise up to 300 m elevation.
+Tikopia (5 km2), Anuta (1 km2), and Fataka (5 km2) are small isolated islands east and southeast of Vanikoro.